 You'll learn about:

-- Turning today's policies into tomorrow's sustainable zoning code
+- Turning your current policies and regulations into a sustainable development code

-- Measuring the costs and benefits of adopting a sustainable code
+- Measuring the costs and benefits of sustainable code amendments

-- Assessing recent case law, legislation, and administrative actions
+- Assessing the impact of recent case law, legislation, and administrative developments

 Certification Maintenance (CM)